Eddie "Guitar" Burns: Biography

 Billed as Big Daddy, Little Eddie, or Big Ed, he performed regularly in Detroit nightclubs but had to supplement his earnings by working as a mechanic.
 In those early years Burns's own recording was not prolific, with just a handful of tracks released on several labels.
 His output veered from Detroit blues to R&B as the 1960s progressed, when he issued a number of singles for Harvey Fuqua's Harvey Records.
 Now permanently billed as Eddie "Guitar" Burns, he appeared on Hooker's album The Real Folk Blues (1966).

 In 1972, Burns undertook a European tour and recorded his debut album, Bottle Up & Go, in London, both organised by Jim Simpson of Big Bear Records, who was the first to insert the epithet "guitar" into Burns's name.
 This was followed by an appearance at the Ann Arbor Blues and Jazz Festival in 1973.
 Two years later he toured Europe again, this time as part of Big Bear's American Blues Legends '75 tour, featuring on the album of the same name and cutting the Detroit Blackbottom LP as leader.

 A song he wrote, "Orange Driver", was recorded by the J. Geils Band for its album Hotline (1975).
 In August 1976, Burns performed his song "Bottle Up & Go" live on the British television program So It Goes.

 In 1989 Burns released the album Detroit for Blue Suit Records, in which his abilities on both guitar and harmonica were displayed.
 In February 1992, Burns appeared alongside Jack Owens, Bud Spires, and Lonnie Pitchford at the seventh annual New York Winter Blues Festival.
 By 1994, Burns had been granted the Michigan Heritage Award.

 In 1998, the Detroit Blues Society presented Burns with its Lifetime Achievement Award.

 His brother Jimmy Burns is a soul blues musician who lives in Chicago and played guitar on Burns's 2002 album Snake Eyes.
 Burns's final record was Second Degree Burns, released when he was 77 years old.

 In 2008, Little Sonny performed with Burns at the Motor City Blues & Boogie Woogie Festival.
 It was Burns's final live performance.

-Burns died of heart failure in December 2012, at the age of 84.
+Burns died in Detroit on December 12, 2012, aged 84.